 Since you are not technically cooking the shrimp but instead curing it in citrus, you may be wondering if ceviche is safe to eat.

-The process of curing the shrimp creates a chemical reaction called denaturation.
+The process of curing the raw shrimp creates a chemical reaction called denaturation.
 This process changes the proteins in the seafood, much like when it is cooked, essentially making it safe to eat.

 However, there are varied opinions on its safety, just like with sushi or poké for example.
-For added measures, some sources recommend using top quality seafood, while others say that the seafood should be blanched before marinating.
+For added measures, some sources recommend using top quality raw seafood, while others say that the seafood should be blanched before marinating.

-I will tell you, that if you are pregnant, have a weakened immune system, or are feeding this to children, blanching the shrimp first is the way to go.
+As a note of caution, if you are pregnant, have a weakened immune system, or are feeding this to children, blanching the shrimp first is the way to go.
 I have included directions for this process in the directions below.

 Read this article by The Washington Post for more on the science of denaturation.

-Why You'll Love This Recipe for Shrimp Ceviche
+Why You'll Love This Recipe

 - Minimal Ingredients: You only need 6 (if you don't count salt and pepper) ingredients to make this recipe.